-Drone attack on U.S. troops intercepted in Iraq, heightening fears of a regional conflagration
+Drone attack on base hosting US troops intercepted in Iraq, heightening fears of a broader conflict

-BEIRUT (AP) — Two suicide drones launched at a base hosting U.S. troops in Iraq were intercepted Wednesday, a defense official said.
+BEIRUT (AP) — Two drones launched at a base hosting U.S. troops in western Iraq were intercepted Wednesday, a U.S. defense official said.

 Hours later, an Iranian-backed militia in Iraq announced it had launched another drone attack on a second base.
 No injuries were reported in either incident.

-The salvos came at a time of increasing tension and fears of a broader regional war in the wake of the latest Hamas-Israel war.
+The salvos came at a time of increasing tension and fears of a broader regional conflict in the wake of the latest Hamas-Israel war.

 Since the beginning of the war on Oct.
-7, all eyes have been on Hezbollah, the powerful Hamas ally across Israel’s northern border in Lebanon and its formidable arsenal.
+7, much attention has been focused on Hezbollah, the powerful Hamas ally across Israel’s northern border in Lebanon, and its formidable arsenal.
 The group has traded so-far limited strikes with Israel on the border in recent days.

 But Iranian-backed militias in Iraq have also threatened to attack U.S. facilities over American support for Israel.